 A person’s build depends largely on genetic factors, which is why it is difficult for a naturally thin person to put on weight.
 The human body can change to a limited extent through weight training and increased food intake.
 Gaining or regaining weight can be just as difficult as losing weight.
 When done in a smart, healthful way, many of the same basic principles apply to both gaining and losing weight.

-It is important to consult with your doctor to ensure that your weight-gaining tactics are healthy and appropriate for you.
+It is important to consult with your doctor to make sure that your weight-gaining tactics are healthy and appropriate for you.

 Some common reasons why a person may find it hard to gain weight include: